ShipChain/engine/docs/LoadContract_1.1.0.md

 Every call to interact with a Shipment via the Load Contract will need to provide a ShipmentUUID.
 This is currently managed via Transmission for ShipChain's instance of Engine.
-This UUID will be transformed in to the byte16 lookup in to the Shipment Mapping in the contract.
+This UUID will be transformed into the byte16 value used in to the Shipment Mapping in the contract.

 NOTE: The methods outlined below are for version 1.1.0 only.